hashicorp/terraform/website/source/docs/providers/aws/r/instance.html.markdown

 * `volume_size` - (Optional) The size of the volume in gigabytes.
 * `delete_on_termination` - (Optional) Should the volume be destroyed on instance termination (defaults true).
 * `encrypted` - (Optional) Should encryption be enabled (defaults false).

+The `root_block_device` mapping supports the following:

+* `device_name` - The name of the root device on the target instance.
+Must match the root device as defined in the AMI.
+Defaults to "/dev/sda1", which is the typical root volume for Linux instances.
+* `volume_type` - (Optional) The type of volume.
+Can be standard, gp2, or io1.
+Defaults to standard.
+* `volume_size` - (Optional) The size of the volume in gigabytes.
+* `delete_on_termination` - (Optional) Should the volume be destroyed on instance termination (defaults true).

 ## Attributes Reference